knowit/frontiers-guidelines/examples/climate/CONTRIBUTING.md

 - For global access (App or top of your hierarchy)
 - For limited access (Pages)

-The reasoning behind not placing every variable you want to access within the top of your hierarchy is because everytime you change a value - you will trigger a rerender for every child within the parent node.
+The reason for not placing every variable you want to access within the top of your hierarchy is because everytime you change said value - you will trigger a rerender for every child within the parent node.

 <br />